HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 They have staff to handle orders coming in manually should the website go down, but the orders must not be lost once they have been entered!

+They've hired you as a specialist in leveraging the power of the Cloud to ensure a new and better performing website.
 To start things off they would like you to create a proof-of-concept solution before going into a full blown project, so the tasks are small in scope and requirements for UX and GUI are minimal.
 At this stage they are mainly concerned with creating a skeleton-solution that delivers on their primary requirements.
-You main goals are therefore to maximize throughput of order placements and ensure consistent data throughout the order process, from order inception until it's stored.
+Your main goals are therefore to maximize throughput of order placements and ensure consistent data throughout the order process, from order inception until it's stored.

 Assignment #1 - Store to Azure Table Storage
 ---------------------------------------------

 You have already created two console applications that can produce orders.
 These act as a substitute for a website with users creating orders.
 One takes in order details as input from the console (`GAB.Console.ManualInput`), the other creates a high volume of orders randomly in order to simulate high volume traffic (`GAB.Console.AutomaticInput`).
 Both applications have been designed to run locally on a developer computer.

+You need to create a component for storing orders to **Azure Table Storage**.

 Alter the `GAB.Console.ManualInput` and `GAB.Console.AutomaticInput`-applications so that they store orders to a table in **Azure Table Storage**.